google/starlark-go/doc/spec.md

 load("module.star", "x", y2="y", "z")    # assigns x, y2, and z
 ```

-A load statement within a function is a static error.
+A load statement may not be nested inside any other statement.

 ## Module execution